Judy Baca: Great Wall of Los Angeles

 Even though Baca made a lot of progress in building community with gang involved young people, she struggled with how gendered muraling projects and spaces were.
 Most of the young people she worked with were young men because as Baca stated "at that time, boys were the only ones parents would allow".
 But Baca also found that there was hostility towards the idea of women in these public spaces and to feminist ideals in general.
 Because of this, when it came to the Great Wall of LA project, Baca began to actively work to connect to other feminist artists and to actively recruit young women to participate in her muraling projects.

 She had people from all different ages and backgrounds participate.
 Some were scholars and artists, but the majority were just community members.
 "Making a mural is like a big movie production, it can involve 20 sets of scaffolding, four trucks, and food for 50 people."
 400 people came out to help paint the mural, which took seven summers to complete, and was finished in 1984.
-By the end of the project, the mural measured half a mile in length (2,754 feet), and had provided over 400 people with employment and leadership development opportunities.
-It's interesting to note that although the original project called for a mural that represented a history of California from the days of the dinosaurs to the year 1910, Baca instead kept the project going, adding about 350 feet to the mural each year.
-Although the mural now measures 2,754 feet in length, the mural is not yet complete.
-The project is proposed to continue until the mural reaches about a mile in length so that it may portray not only contemporary times, but also a vision of the future.
+By the end of the project, the mural measured half a mile (.5 mile) in length, and had provided over 400 people with employment and leadership development opportunities.
+Although the original project called for a mural that represented a history of California from the days of the dinosaurs to the year 1910, Baca instead kept the project going, adding about 350 feet to the mural each year.
+While the mural has grown to 2,754 feet in length, the mural is not yet complete.
+The project is proposed to continue until the mural reaches about a 1 mile in length so that it may portray not only contemporary times, but also a vision of the future.